Official: Bomb explodes in Kabul mosque, at least 4 killed

 Mofleh Frotan was among the city’s more prominent prayer leaders.

 Violence has spiked in recent weeks in Afghanistan with most of the attacks claimed by the IS affiliate, headquartered in eastern Afghanistan’s Nangarhar province.
-Earlier this month, an IS suicide bomber attacked a mosque in Kabul’s posh Wazir Akbar Khan neighborhood, killing the prayer leader and wounding eight others.
+Earlier this month, IS planted explosives at a mosque in Kabul’s posh Wazir Akbar Khan neighborhood, killing the prayer leader and wounding eight others.

 The United States blamed the IS affiliate for a horrific attack last month on a maternity hospital in the capital that killed 24 people, including two infants and several new mothers.
 The hospital was located in the city’s Shiite dominated area of Dasht-e-Barchi.